TheAttentionSeeker5050/todo-app-server/Readme.md

-# Express Mongo JWT boilerplate
+# Todo App with Express Mongo JWT

 ![Witch Boilerplate](./logo.webp)

-A quick template to work on Express, Mongo and JWT backend API's
+A server for my todo app using node.js, express and mongo.